rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 the MyRackspace Portal.
 The **Admin** permission (on a device or service) grants the user the ability to access and manage the device or service.

-Review the FAQ section for answers to common issues.
+If you don't find the information you need here, then review the **FAQ** section on the left for answers to common user permission problems.

 ### Categories of permissions